Cidny Bullens: 1978–1979: Desire Wire and Steal the Night

+1980s–1990s: Cindy Bullens and Somewhere Between Heaven and Earth

+Bullens withdrew from the music business in the early 1980s to raise a family.
+In 1989, Bullens released his self-titled album.
+He returned in the early 1990s as a songwriter, touring, and recording artist.

-In 1999, Bullens' album Somewhere Between Heaven and Earth (Artemis Records) was recorded in the first two years after the death of his daughter Jessie.
-It features Bonnie Raitt, Lucinda Williams, Rodney Crowell, Beth Nielsen Chapman, Bryan Adams, and top-tier musicians including George Marinelli, Benmont Tench, Kenny Edwards, and Michael Rhodes.
-Steven Soles co-produced one track, Tony Berg co-produced three tracks, and Rodney Crowell co-produced three tracks.
-It won the AFIM Best Rock Album in 2000 and was widely acclaimed.
+In 1999, Bullens's album Somewhere Between Heaven and Earth, was released on Artemis Records.
+The album was recorded in the first two years after the death of his daughter Jessie.
+It features Bonnie Raitt, Lucinda Williams, Rodney Crowell, Beth Nielsen Chapman, and Bryan Adams, with other additional musicians, including George Marinelli, Benmont Tench, Kenny Edwards, and Michael Rhodes.
+Steven Soles, Tony Berg and Crowell co-produced a range of tracks on the album.
+It won the AFIM Best Rock Album in 2000.

+2000s: Neverland and Howling Trains and Barking Dogs

+Since 1999, Bullens has toured extensively all over the US, Canada, Europe and Australia, has appeared on several major TV shows, including Late Night with Conan O'Brien, Today Show, and CBS This Morning and many radio and TV stations around the world.
+He is featured in two documentaries, On This Island and Space Between Breaths (and scored the music).
+Bullens wrote the music and lyrics for the musical Islands in 2000, which played on Broadway for a special performance at the New Victory Theater in September 2001, two weeks after 9/11.

 In 2001, Bullens released Neverland; co-produced with Ray Kennedy, the album features Emmylou Harris, Steve Earle, and John Hiatt.
-In 2005, he released dream #2 again co-produced with Ray Kennedy.
+In 2005, he released Dream Number 29, again co-produced with Ray Kennedy.
 The title track features Elton John on piano.
 Delbert McClinton sings a duet with Bullens on "This Ain't Love" and Boston Red Sox knuckleballer Tim Wakefield adds his voice to "7 Days".